 What is a trademark Power of Attorney?

-When is a trademark Power of Attorney not required?
+When is a Power of Attorney not required in a pending trademark application?

 Unrepresented trademark filers generally do not need to submit a Power of Attorney.
-A trademark Power of Attorney would not be required in the following examples of unrepresented trademark owners:
+In other words, a trademark power of attorney is not required when an applicant has not been represented by an attorney.

 - Filing a new trademark application;